 To view a full biography, click on the Commissioner's name.

-Lori Ann Farrell, the Director of Finance for the City of Huntington Beach, was appointed to the Harbor Commission in December 2013 by Mayor Bob Foster and unanimously confirmed by the City Council.
+Lori Ann Guzmán, the Assistant City Manager for the City of Huntington Beach, was appointed to the Harbor Commission in December 2013 by Mayor Bob Foster and unanimously confirmed by the City Council.
 She previously served the City of Long Beach for about five years, first as City Controller (2006-2007) and then moving up to Chief Financial Officer (2007-2010).
-A Fifth District resident of Long Beach for 14 years, Farrell participated in the Leadership Long Beach class of 2000 and is the recipient of many financial management awards.
+A 5th District resident of Long Beach for 16 years, Guzmán graduated from the Leadership Long Beach class of 2000 and is the recipient of many financial management awards.
+Guzmán served as President of the Board from 2015-17.

 Lou Anne Bynum

-Lou Anne Bynum, Executive Vice President of College Advancement and Economic Development for Long Beach City College, was appointed to the Harbor Commission in May 2014 by Mayor Bob Foster and unanimously confirmed by the City Council.
+Lou Anne Bynum, recently retired as Executive Vice President of College Advancement and Economic Development for Long Beach City College, was appointed to the Harbor Commission in May 2014 by Mayor Bob Foster and unanimously confirmed by the City Council.
 Bynum is the sixth woman to serve on the Board, and her appointment marked the Board's first female majority.
+She served as President of the Board from 2017-18 after having served two years as Vice President.
 Bynum's extensive community involvement includes stints as president of Leadership Long Beach and chair of the Long Beach Chamber of Commerce; she has also received numerous accolades including most recently the 2013 "Excellence in Leadership Award" from the California Community College Association of Occupational Educators.